 Go to the Benefits.gov website - the official benefits website of the United States Government - and click on Start Here in order to complete your confidential questionnaire.
 If you are looking for information in a particular area, you can click on “Benefits” instead.
-If you are a widow with children, see Grants For Widows With Children.

 If you are looking for money for college, check out our page on Pell Grants

 as well as the website Free Scholarships Wiki.
 Also be sure that, regardless of what type of college assistance you are looking for, get familiar with the FAFSA and be sure you complete and submit yours on time!

 You may also want to look into books such this one, billed as “a great resource for anyone looking to supplement his or her federal financial aid package with aid from colleges and universities.
 This comprehensive directory points you to complete and accurate information on need-based and non-need gift aid, loans, work-study, athletic awards, and more.”